Celebrate the New Year the J Way

 Class Of 2017 Induction Ceremony | 3:00 PM

 Artistic Director: Marc Garvin

 Within ten months two floods decimated our greater Meyerland area—the heart of Houston’s Jewish Community.
 The J became the hub for relief efforts.

 There is a renewed sense of pride and excitement about our community and its viability.
 One Voice, One Vibe, Our Community captures our commitment to connecting, rebuilding, and rising in a concert featuring original music by former Houstonian, Dr. Desmond Ikegwuonu and text written by community members.

-Concert sponsored by JCC Association’s Making Music Happen Centennial Grant Initiative, funded by a grant from Marvin J. Pertzik and the Mary Livingston Griggs and Mary Griggs Burke Foundation.
+Concert sponsored by JCC Association’s Making Music Happen Centennial Grant Initiative, funded by a grant from Marvin J. Perzik and the Mary Livingston Griggs and Mary Griggs Burke Foundation.